1758 - Austrian invasion of Saxony

 On August 7, Daun sent Loudon with a strong corps towards Upper Lusatia.

-On August 10, the Austrian Main Army under Daun quitted its camp at Horzeniowes (present-day Hořiněves) near Smirzitz (present-day Smiřice) and marched towards Zittau, by Gitschin (present-day Jičín), Turnau (present-day Turnov), Reichenberg (present-day Liberec).
+- The Austrian main army under Daun quitted its camp at Horzeniowes (present-day Hořiněves) near Smirzitz (present-day Smiřice) and marched towards Zittau in Lusatia, by Gitschin (present-day Jičín), Turnau (present-day Turnov) and Reichenberg (present-day Liberec).

 - Pirna and Sonnenstein guarded by Garrison Regiment Nr.
 IV von Grape;